Forget Christmas and Thanksgiving – in Korea, the two big holidays are Chuseok and Seollal.

 Experiencing the culture is one of the must-dos in Korea.
 It doesn’t have to be boring, there is a lot to do, and surely something for everyone!

 Many cultural areas have discounts and events during Chuseok and Seollal.
 Gyeongbokgung and Changdeokgung (as well as the other palaces of Seoul) have free entry.
-On top of this, many cultural areas such as Bukchon Hanok Village have special events.
+On top of this, many cultural areas such as Bukchon Hanok Village and Ikseondong have unique events.

 If you are looking for the ultimate cultural experience then you can also rent a hanbok and explore the area around Gyeongbokgung and Bukchon.
 This will also give you free entry to the palaces if you happen to visit on a day without free entry.